knuthaug/blog.knuthaugen.no/web/_posts/2024-12-14-bringing-a-little-darkness-into-the-world.md

 <h3><a name="darkmode">Dark Mode</a></h3>

 There are several options available when implementing dark mode.
 I started out with a light design where most of the colours in use where defined in css custom properties on the `:root` selector for no specific reason other than convenience.
-So I chose the model of re-defining all variables for a dark mode and tweaking them for looks and then switching with a css class on `html`.
-I moved all variables tpo the `html` selector instead, and they where then re-defined on `html.dark` for dark mode.
+So I chose the model of re-defining all variables for a dark mode and tweaking them for looks and then switching with a css class on `<html>`.
+I moved all variables to the `<html>` selector instead, and they where then re-defined on `html.dark` for dark mode.
 Variables for paddings, margins and the like, the same for both modes stayed on `:root`.

 ```css
 :root {